 Norway is a family-friendly country.
-It proves attractive for its well-paid jobs, very high standard of living and education as well as optimal social services.
-Regular working hours leave the Norwegians enough time for leisure, sports and other hobbies.
-Frequently, beginning a new life with the family here is reason enough.
+It attracts with well-paid jobs, a very high standard of living and education, and optimal social facilities.
+Regulated working hours leave Norwegians enough room for leisure, sports and other hobbies.
+Not infrequently reasons enough to start a new phase of life here with the family.

-As a member state of the European economic area, permanent entry for German citizens is greatly facilitated.
-You do not need a work permit, but must apply to the local police for a residency permit.
-For this, proof must be provided that you have or earn sufficient financial resources to cover your living expenses.
-With the residency permit and your de-registration certificate from Germany, you can register at the registration office to be issued with a personal number.
-This is required for any administrative procedures, banking, insurance, and even to contract phone services.
+As a member state of the European Economic Area, permanent entry for German citizens is made considerably easier.
+You do not need a work permit, but you must apply for a residence permit at the local police station.
+For this purpose, you must provide proof that you have sufficient financial means or that you earn them to cover your living expenses.
+With the residence permit and your de-registration certificate from Germany, you must register at the Residents’ Registration Office for the purpose of obtaining a personal number.
+You will need this number for any dealings with the authorities, banking matters, insurance, and even for telephone registration.

-Our moving guide is packed with valuable tips for you.
-Based on our checklist, you can see at a glance everything which has already been completed and what is still to be done.
-Important to know: special provisions apply for pets and some breeds are entirely excluded from the permit.
-To quickly feel at home, it is also advanteous to promptly learn the Norwegian language.
-The currency in Norway is the Norwegian Krone.
+Our moving guide has valuable tips for you.
+With the help of our checklist, you can keep track of everything that has been done and everything that still needs to be done.
+Important to know: Special regulations apply to bringing along pets, with some breeds of dogs being excluded from the permit altogether.
+In order to quickly feel at home, it is also advantageous to learn the Norwegian language in good time.
+The means of payment in Norway is the Norwegian Krone.

 Norway is considered the most developed country in the world and has a huge treasury due to oil and gas revenues.
 Nevertheless, the cost of living is higher than in Germany, comparatively they correspond to those in Switzerland.